 On the opposite end of the spectrum you have ExpressVPN.
 It faced a similar issue in 2017, when the assassin of the Russian ambassador to Turkey was revealed to have used ExpressVPN to cover their tracks.

-Under pressure from both Turkey and Russia, ExpressVPN did not release any user logs, for the simple reason that it truly does not keep any.
+Under pressure from both Turkey and Russia, ExpressVPN did not release any user logs, for the simple reason that it truly does not keep any logs.
 Plus, if you want to get technical about it, its RAM-based servers are physically incapable of storing user data, as everything gets erased once the hardware is powered off.

 8. Payment Methods